Seelachs/MeleeHannover_WebPage/README.md

 Scope:
   - Landing Page for Melee Hannover - Inspiration: https://schwerathletiklueneburg.de/
-    - Overview over the tournaments hosted by the club
-      - Bigger tournaments - Link to the start.gg page
-      - Information about the weeklies
     - Who are we
+      - Information about the club
+      - Join the club => Link to the form
+    - Overview over the services hosted by the club
+      - Weeklies
+      - Bigger tournaments - Link to the start.gg page (Ticker?)
+      - Rankings?
+    - Social Media Linkings
+      - Twitter
-    - PRs and rankings?
+      - Discord

+  - Setup Email address

 Proposal:
   - Based on Angular